 Best Practices for Using Adobe Acrobat Pro

-How to most effectively and efficiently use digital editing tools.
+How to most effectively and efficiently markup PDFs.

 1. Add PDF Comments instead of scanning handwritten notes.